 Before they enter Deerfield, all new students are required to take a math placement test to determine an appropriate class.
 Students who have already taken a language they wish to continue studying at Deerfield will take a placement test to determine what level class they should take.
-If the placement in either department is deemed inappropriate after the student arrives, then the section teacher may suggest a change of level.
-Students may also request such a change and should consult with their teacher and their academic advisor before contacting the Dean of Studies, Lydia Hemphill.
+If the placement in either department is deemed inappropriate after the student arrives, then the teacher may suggest a change of level.
+Students may also request such a change if they feel they are misplaced, and should consult with their teacher and their academic advisor before contacting the Dean of Studies.

-Because of its commitment to rigorous academics, Deerfield offers a wide range of accelerated and Advanced Placement courses.
-All of Deerfield’s classes are appropriately challenging, but AP and accelerated courses provide an extra challenge for ambitious students.
+Because of its commitment to high-quality academics, Deerfield offers a wide range of rigorous courses.
+All of Deerfield’s classes are appropriately challenging, but courses designated as “honors,” “accelerated,” or “AP” provide an extra challenge for ambitious students.

 All students are assigned a faculty advisor by late summer before they start school.
 After their first year, students may choose a new advisor, or continue with their original advisor, depending on the relationships they have developed with Deerfield’s faculty.
 Advisors are responsible for submitting course requests and writing an advisor report every term.
 They are available for questions a student may have and are involved in every major academic, co-or extra-curricular decision a student makes while at Deerfield.
 In addition, faculty eat lunch with their advisees every Thursday and may schedule other meetings for their advisees.
 Advisors are a key component of the Deerfield experience, as they provide guidance and support to students throughout their time at Deerfield.